Man caught with tools inside abandoned Groves hospital - Port Arthur News

 Owners of the building indicated they wish to pursue charges against anyone who enters the building to commit theft.

 The Jefferson County Correctional inmate roster showed Robey as an inmate as of Thursday afternoon with a $3,500 bond on the state jail felony.
-He also has a probation violation.